Revelation

 Many think this commercial Babylon is America.
 This may very will be but there are a couple of things missing.
 It is true that we have forsaken God and have gotten rich but we are not in the vicinity of the Old Roman Empire where the 10 kings abide.
 We do see that these 10 kings look upon the destruction of Babylon and mourn so that might indicate that it is in a different location rather than Europe or Asia.
 Still America or the United States has not yet killed anyone for their faith in Jesus Christ.
 Verse 24 makes it clear that both mystery Babylon and commercial Babylon is filled with the blood of saints.
 This could not mean in a spiritual sense for if they believed the doctrine of Babylon and forsook the Lord, they would no longer be saints.
 The martyr of saints has always been literal.

 Whatever this is we see that they will have gold, silver, jewels, fine cloth, wood, ivory, iron, marble, spices, perfumes, food, cattle, horses, chariots (probably automobiles) slavery and poor lost souls deceived into believing in this system.
-Its is time for all of us to identify with the kind of Kings and the Lord of Lords and forsake all other things.
+It is time for all of us to identify with the King of Kings and the Lord of Lords and forsake all other things.
 We can leave Babylon now in our hearts whether or not literal Babylon is rebuilt.
 Although America once had slaves, it has long since abandoned the practice of slavery.
 There are nations that still practice slavery but not the United States.
 This is not to say that America will not face destruction or judgment for her sins.
 None of us will get by with any sin.
 Many faithful preachers like David Wilkerson and others are prophesying the destruction of America and I believe them but unless there are some changes made in America like the introduction of slavery and the persecution of God's true believers, I don't see America as being this Babylon described here.
-If literal Babylon is rebuilt mixing America's wealth and a religion that kills all those that do not follow its spiritual leaders, then we may see a Babylon described here.
-Our dependence upon foreign oil has been a concern of mine for years.
-The United States will trade with countries for the oil even if the countries persecute and kill believers in Jesus Christ.
-We claim to be for human rights but our merchants care not for any human rights, they want to get rich.
-I'm writing all this not to say, I'm right about every statement but to say that we need to watch out for this desire to gain at the expense of someone else.
-If we desire to gain and in doing so someone else has to lose, we are not in the right spirit.
-Another unscriptural latter day teaching in the church is scary too.
-That teaching is that God wants the church to have all the wealth of the ungodly people in order to spread the gospel and it is okay to take from them and desire what they have.
-NOT That is covetousness which breaks one of the ten commandments.
-God doesn't need the wealth of ungodly people to spread the gospel.
-I wonder what kind of gospel is spread by those that teach such things.
-Any promise of wealth in the bible is either promised to the nation of Israel in God's covenant with Abraham when they are re-gathered back into their own land or else to all believers during the Millennial reign of Jesus Christ.
 We are never promised riches in this life but spiritual riches and our treasure laid up in heaven.
 Some may be allowed to have wealth on the earth but it is not a guarantee to all according to the words of Jesus.
 He said that in the world you shall have tribulation.
 We are not promised the easy life here and now.
 Tell that to Christians in 3rd world countries where they are suffering because of the gospel they believe in.
 Instead we are promised to be faithful in whatever we are given both materially and spiritually.

 If we abandon of sense of right and wrong to get rich, we will lose it eventually anyway.